-So how come when a black kid ask you for a date, you call your husband?
-Couldn't manage that could you?
+So how come h when a black kid ask you for a date, you call your husband?
+D Couldn't manage that could you?

 I didn't call nobody.
-I got a gun and shot after him myself.
+I got a gun and shot after him myself!

 I ain't never sunk so low that I got to take a pass from a nigger.

-[EMMETT is searching through the foot locker]
+["Emmett" is searching through his footlocker]